MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-bitlocker.md

 2. Use option 15 in *Sconfig* to open a PowerShell session.

-3. To enable BitLocker encryption use the following cmdlet:
+3. To enable BitLocker encryption, use the following cmdlet:

     ```PowerShell
     Get-command -Module AzureStackBitlockerAgent -Name Enable-ASBitlocker